 - The Antarès Sellier line offers a completely custom saddle in jumping, dressage, endurance, and eventing disciplines.
-There are over 120,000 unique points of differentiation possible within just the jumping saddle design.
+Over 120,000 unique points of differentiation are possible within just the jumping saddle design.

-- Signature by Antarès provides a semi-custom option, designed to improve your riding position for competition events.
-This collection includes dressage, jumping, and mono-flap models, with an emphasis on balance and contact.
+- Signature by Antarès provides a semi-custom option designed to improve your riding position for competition events.
+This collection includes dressage, jumping, and mono-flap models, emphasizing balance and contact.

-- The Altaïr collection provides ready-to-wear saddles designed for the rider looking to improve their technique.
+- The Altaïr collection provides ready-to-wear saddles designed for riders looking to improve their technique.
 This line includes dressage, jumping, a mono flap, and a junior saddle.

 - The Signature Jumping Saddle is made with premium Argentinian leather and a traditional beechwood tree for optimal comfort.

 - The Altaïr jumping saddle has a semi-deep seat for pelvic engagement.
 It is designed to encourage a correct leg position.